drabo/minikube/README.md

 ### 3.1 Fix registry-creds ###

-You may find that Replication Controller `registry-creds` is failing to start.
+You may find that Replication Controller `registry-creds` is failing to create the pod.

 First, you may check the status of this minikube addon: